 Customizable Control Center

-One of the awesome feature of Android which iPhone users missed for years, is the ability to on/off features right from the home page.
+One of the awesome features of Android which iPhone users missed for years is the ability to on/off features right from the home page.

-Uninstalling of unused apps: There is a potions in settings app, which will automatically uninstall the app which haven’t been used for a while.
+Uninstalling of unused apps: There is a potion in the settings app, which will automatically uninstall the app which hasn’t been used for a while.
 Though the document and data for these uninstalled apps will remain in the memory in case the app is again reinstalled.